-- Sometimes, informal communications (e.g. oral communications) provide a significant contribution; a discussion between a student and a professor (or an assistant), or a conversation with colleagues.
-Although is considered acceptable to cite informal contributions, they do not have to be cited in the same way as publications or documents, but should be recognized in the acknowledgements.
+- Informal communications (e.g. oral communications) between a student and a professor (or an assistant), or a conversation with colleagues.
+Although often a significant contribution and considered acceptable to cite, they do not have to be cited in the same way as publications or documents, but should be recognized in the acknowledgements.

 A citation has to satisfy the following three points:

 - The passage that is copied must be marked (unless the author choses to paraphrase)“A computer which can calculate the Question to the Ultimate Answer, a computer of such infinite and subtle complexity that organic life itself shall form part of its operational matrix.”
-(Adams, 1979, p.154)
+(Adams, 2005, p.234)

 - An in-text citation that refers to the bibliography must be inserted“A computer which can calculate the Question to the Ultimate Answer, a computer of such infinite and subtle complexity that organic life itself shall form part of its operational matrix.”
-(Adams, 1979, p.152)
+(Adams, 2005, p.234)